 We provide training, supervision, and consultation services to students so that they may safely and effectively use the wide array of machining and fabricating equipment in the facility.
 We also support all other engineering students who are actively enrolled in other Design/Build courses.
 Additionally, we support students working on research projects or graduate level course requirements whenever possible.

-The expanded Project Depot, newly located in 1B60 adjacent to the HP Lab Plaza for Fall 2018, has most everything you need to get started on design projects.
+The expanded Project Depot, newly located in 1B60 adjacent to the HP Lab Plaza, has most everything you need to get started on design projects.

 Screwdrivers, wrenches, saws